-- Despite a deeper and more rapid output fall it is likely that London's output will bounce back more quickly from this crisis than from the financial crisis. - Employment has also shrunk more rapidly this time and is expected to recover more slowly due to scarring, that is there will be people who lose their jobs and drift away from the labour market.
+- Despite a deeper and more rapid output fall it is likely that London's output will bounce back more quickly from this crisis than from the financial crisis. - Employment has also shrunk more rapidly this time.
+While the time to recover may be similar to that taken after the financial crisis, the greater loss of jobs in a weak jobs market is likely to increase scarring, where individuals lose contact with the labour market and become inactive.